valkey-io/valkey-doc/topics/protocol.md

 * **version**: the server's version.
 * **proto**: the highest supported version of the RESP protocol.

-In Valkey' RESP3 implementation, the following fields are also emitted:
+In Valkey's RESP3 implementation, the following fields are also emitted:

 * **id**: the connection's identifier (ID).
 * **mode**: "standalone", "sentinel" or "cluster".